Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Numerical applications

 \begin{theorem} The polynomial $\bp(x)=\phi(x)^T\ba$ is a minimizer of $m(a)$ if and only if there exists a finite signature $\{(x_1,s_1),\ldots,(x_m,s_m)\}\subseteq \sig(\vec e_\ba)$, where $s_i=(s_{i0},\ldots,s_{in})\in\{-1,1\}^{n+1}$, such that the matrix whose columns are $\psi(x_i,s_i)$ has a nonzero kernel vector with non-negative components. \end{theorem} \begin{proof} The subdifferential of $m(\ba)$ is computed using standard rules:

 The last expression gives rise to $\partial m(\ba)=\conv\bigl\{\psi(x,s) : (x,s)\in\sig(\vec e_\ba) \bigr\}$.
 Finally, by Carathéodory's theorem, zero in the convex hull of this subdifferential is equivalent to zero in the convex hull of finitely many generators, which is the statement. \end{proof} We now use the two-step approach with the optimality condition of Theorem~\ref{thm:approximation+evaluation} for the Newton step.
 We use a local necessary condition of Theorem~\ref{thm:approximation+evaluation} in the form of a system of equations.
 Variables are $x_1,\ldots,x_k\in[\lx,\ux]$, $a_1,\ldots,a_n\in\R$ and $\lambda_1,\ldots,\lambda_k\in\R$, where $k$ is fixed to the number of thought extrema from the initial iterate.
-The first group of $k$ constraints encodes local extremality of each extreme point.
+The first group of $k$ constraints encodes local extremality of each extremal point.
 For simplicity, we now assume that no error is zero so that local extremality can be characterized using derivatives (this assumption needs to be confirmed on the initial iterate).
 Local extremality is then expressed by

-where the disjunctions for the first and last extreme points depends whether they are guessed to lie on the boundary or inside the domain (see Example~\ref{ex:approximation+evaluation} below).
-The second group of $k-1$ constraints encodes that extreme points need to have the same total error value:
+where the disjunctions for the first and last extremal points depends whether they are guessed to lie on the boundary or inside the domain (see Example~\ref{ex:approximation+evaluation} below).
+The second group of $k-1$ constraints encodes that extremal points need to have the same total error value:

-which is differentiable with respect variables $x_i$, accordingly to the assumption that no error is zero and any extreme point.
+which is differentiable with respect variables $x_i$, accordingly to the assumption that no error is zero at any extremal point.
 The third group of $n+1$ constraints encodes the kernel condition